excell-mobility/routing_service/README.md

 I you get an error that the main class is unknow user `-cp` with the path to the main class instead of the `-jar` operator.

 <pre>java -cp restrouting/Application.java routing-0.1.0.jar --server.port=44444 --routing.ghlocation=/path/to/routing/graph --routing.osmfile=/path/to/osm/file.osm.pbf</pre>

+## API Doc

+This projects provides a [Swagger](https://swagger.io/) interface to support the Open API initiative.
+The Java library [Springfox](http://springfox.github.io/springfox/) is used to automatically create the swagger UI configuration from annotations in the Java Spring code.

+An online version of the routing API is available on the ExCELL Developer Portal: [Try it out!](https://www.excell-mobility.de/developer/docs.php?service=routing_service).
+You need to sign up first in order to access the services from the portal.
+Every user receives a token that he/she has to use for authorization for each service.

+## Developers

+* Stephan Piper (BHS)
+* Felix Kunde (BHS)
+* Maximilian Allies (BHS)
+* Henning Jeske (Technische Universität Dresden)

+## Contact

+* spieper@beuth-hochschule.de
+* fkunde@beuth-hochschule.de

+## Special Thanks

+* Graphopper Team

+## Disclaimer

+THIS SOFTWARE IS PROVIDED "AS IS" AND "WITH ALL FAULTS."
+BHS MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND CONCERNING THE QUALITY, SAFETY OR SUITABILITY OF THE SKRIPTS, EITHER EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

+IN NO EVENT WILL BHS BE LIABLE FOR ANY INDIRECT, PUNITIVE, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES HOWEVER THEY MAY ARISE AND EVEN IF BHS HAS BEEN PREVIOUSLY ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.